 The Fujinon 35mm f1.4 is one of Fujifilm’s oldest lenses for the X-Mount system.
-With the fast f1.4 aperture and the 50mm field of view, the lens is very versatile and it’s especially great for portrait and people photography.
+With its fast f1.4 aperture and 50mm field of view, the lens is very versatile, especially great for portrait and people photography.

-While showing some age by today’s standards in terms of autofocus and technical characteristics, the lens has some of the most unique characteristics of any modern lens to date.
+While showing some age by today’s standards in terms of autofocus and technical characteristics, the lens has some of the most unique characteristics of any modern lens.

 Lens Stats

-Cons: Some CA, Slow AF in low light or when using CDAF in AF-C mode, not weather-sealed, noisy so not good for video, some CA, some field curvature.
+Cons: Some chromatic aberrations, Slow AF in low light or when using CDAF in AF-C mode, not weather-sealed, noisy so not good for video, some field curvature.

 Check Price